reputation-systems/sigma-reputation-panel/docs/PRESENTATION.md

 whether it's smart contracts, addresses, URLs, or other off-chain entities.
 This reputation system aims to establish and maintain this trust.

+**Why is it necessary?**

+A reputation system can provide interesting approaches in a blockchain ecosystem.

+On one hand, certain applications require it: peer-to-peer versions of Airbnb, Uber, or similar platforms, as the central function of the company is to provide that reputation network among interacting agents (hosts or tenants, drivers and passengers, etc.)

+On the other hand, current applications (DeFi protocols, bridges, etc.) may not directly require a reputation system, but nonetheless, it is highly necessary.
+It is necessary because blockchain is based on trustlessness.
+If we consider that an ecosystem (of a peer-to-peer network like Ergo) is enriched by the number of tools it possesses (among other variables, of course), what value do these tools have if users cannot trust them?
+How does a user know which ones are reliable and which are not?
+How does a user know which contracts, URLs, or whatever else they can use without taking too much risk?

+The answer is: based on what others say, meaning the community plays a crucial role.
+For this, two important parts are needed:
+1. The tools should be open and auditable.
+2. A platform for sharing reviews, feedback, or opinions about these tools.
+This is where this project aims to help.
+Because currently, a user decides whether to trust a web3 page based on what its users say on Twitter (now X) or how they discuss it on YouTube.
+We believe that this is a problem that no part of the entire ecosystem is currently addressing.

 **Basic explanation**

 The main characteristic of this system is that it doesn’t require consensus.